ABOUT OUR TEAM

 • Registered Play Therapist Supervisor

-• Founder & Owner of ECCFC
+• Founder & Clinical Director of Early Connections

 Stephanie Lemmey